nadeshko/Telerobotics/README.md

 [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and [WinSCP](https://winscp.net/eng/index.php) was used to communicate with the raspberry pi in the robot.

 ## Executing Code
-With putty opened,
-'''
-python main.py
-'''
-can be executed at its path.
+With putty opened, """python main.py """ can be executed at its path.